Broken Link Building: Does It Work? How To Do It RIGHT?

 What if there are no competitors yet?

 In that case, focus on specific topics relating to your niche.
-For that, you’ll need Ahrefs Content Explorer.
+For that, you’ll need link building tools like Ahrefs Content Explorer.

 This method is similar to finding broken links using resource pages.
 Unlike the latter, we’ll be doing the search on Ahrefs.